csuci-cs-capstone/ProjectCB/README.md

 1. After pullling project right click the uproject file and select generate Visual Studio files

 1. After Visual Studio files are generated you can open the editor two ways:
-  * By opeinging the Visual Studio sln file and then building/running the project with or without debug
+  * By openinging the Visual Studio sln file and then building/running the project with or without debug
-  * Or open the uproeject file where the Unreal Editor will open, from there you can open Visual Studio *File->Open Visual Studio*
+  * Or open the uproject file where the Unreal Editor will open, from there you can open Visual Studio *File->Open Visual Studio*